benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 ### Moment of inertia

 **Moment of inertia** = provides resistance against changing the rotational speed of rotating body.
 In a sense, it is analagous of mass in rotational situations.
-Units in form eg. $ lb\cdot in^2 $. dM represents small quantity of mass, and r represents distance of small mass from the axis.
+Units in form eg. $lb\cdot in^2$. dM represents small quantity of mass, and r represents distance of small mass from the axis.

 There are two forms of moment of inertia: mass and area.
 These are often confused, but they are relatively simple to distinguish.